-- test run them on DC for a minute or two.
-Check for smooth running and if possible check current draw (this means putting the meter into the 10 amps range, then using the meter as part of the track power circuit by putting it in series with one wire between the power supply and the track). - Running on DC doesn't mean the socket is OK, When you take out the DC blanking plug to install a decoder, visually inspect the on-board dcc socket before plugging in check for bad soldering. - For non-DCC ready locos, follow the motor isolation check as per the previous page.
+- Test run them on DC for a minute or two.
+Check for smooth running and if possible check current draw (put the meter into the 10 Amps range then use the meter as part of the track power circuit by putting it in series with one wire between the power supply and the track). - Running on DC doesn't mean the socket is OK, When you take out the DC blanking plug to install a decoder, visually inspect the on-board dcc socket before plugging in check for bad soldering. - For non-DCC ready locos, follow the motor isolation check as per the previous page.